-27 Oct Personal Injury Claim With A Pre-Existing Condition: Ultimate Guide
+27 Oct Personal Injury Case With A Pre-Existing Condition: Ultimate Guide

 Personal Injury Case with a Pre-Existing Condition

 You may have suffered an injury at work, or on the road.
 These are both very common sources of personal injuries.
-But what if you were to learn that your pre-existing condition is likely to affect your claim?
+But what if you were to learn that your pre-existing condition is likely to affect your legal case?

 For instance, it’s possible for someone who has a back injury to file a claim after being hurt in an accident.
 However, if they have pre-existing back pain it can make things a little more complicated.
 Let’s take a closer look at this unique situation.